amayomode/Covid-Command-Line-Tool/README.md

 ### 1. WHY

-So may of these covid related projects exist online(talk about profiteering form a pandemic 😅) but I made this one for the sake of trying out [poetry](https://python-poetry.org/) and also because browsing the web for data is a pain a real pain.
+So may of these covid related projects exist online(talk about profiteering form a pandemic) but I made this one for the sake of trying out [poetry](https://python-poetry.org/) and also because browsing the web for data is a pain a real pain.
 (Why waste 10 minutes browsing for data when you can spend 15 hours automating the process 😅)

 ### 2. WHAT